The Fairfield Inn – Celebrating 256 Years

 Meet the Innkeeper

-John took over the reins of the Historic Fairfield Inn on April 17th, 2013 following a successful run as co-owner of the famous Adams County Winery in Orrtanna, Pennsylvania.
-In his 15 years as co-owner, John helped transform the small winery to one of the most popular in the state.
+So John took over the reins of the Historic Fairfield Inn on April 17th, 2013 following a successful run as co-owner of the famous Adams County Winery in Orrtanna, Pennsylvania.
+He is the 27th Innkeeper in the Inn’s history.
+In his 15 years as co-owner of the winery, John helped transform the small winery to one of the most popular in the state.
 The Fairfield Inn proudly serves Adams County Winery wines, many of which John helped craft.
 We invite you to try some with your next meal.

 John has been active in the community by serving on the board of directors of both the Gettysburg-Adams Chamber of Commerce, the Gettysburg Convention and Visitors Bureau, and as President of the Gettysburg Rotary Club 2009-10).